Animadversio/Animadversio.github.io/_academic_notes/Note on ShapeCollage.md

 This work doesn't follow a parametrized model of local shape, like [quadratic model](#Theory: Uniqueness of Quadratic Shape), however it follows a empirical way, try to learn from the natural distributions of patches

+### Patch Selection

+As we know some points are more informative of shape than otheres.

 ### Patch Representation

 Apparent image is directly useful for comarison, the internal representation used for local shape is a multi-channel one,